suchialex/CINS3002-HW04/instructions.md

 </details>

-## In main.py

 <details>
   <summary>
-    ✅ Call the lookup_employee()
+    ✅ Modify the lookup_employee() function call
   </summary>

-  - After the file_to_list() function call, ask the user to provide the employee ID that needs to be looked up using input statement
+  - Inside employee_operations() in the appropriate elif block,
-  - Call the lookup_employee() passing TWO arguments, the list obtained earlier and the employee id from the above step
+  - Modify the lookup_employee() call - we are now passing TWO arguments, the list obtained earlier and the employee id from the above step, in that order
-  - Store the returned values in two variables
+  - Store the returned values in TWO variables - choose names for these variables
-  - Check if the first variable is False, if yes, print employee not found
+  - Check if the first variable is False, if yes, print `Employee Not Found`
   - Execute your code and enter employee ID that exists in your file and see if the correct values are being printed
   - Execute your code again and enter employee ID that doesn't exist, it should print `Employee not found`
 </details>